LukeThornton92/string_theory/README.md

 #### 3. Selecting, Purchasing Products And Checkout

-1. I want to be able to see what products I have selected both in my card and when checking out.
+1. I want to be able to see what products I have selected both in my cart and when checking out.
 2. I want to be able to see the individual cost of the items in my bag/cart.
 3. I want to be able to see the total cost of my bag/cart.
 4. I want a notification informing me if a item has been added to my bag/cart.